coleenquadros/configuration/docs/app-sre/design-docs/resource-ownership.md

 ---
 $schema: /access/role-1.yml
 ...
-ownded_datafiles:
+self_service:
+- description: some saas files we need to take care of
-- datafiles:
+  datafiles:
   - $ref: a datafile
   ...
   [change_type: ...] # not part of this design doc, just mentioned as a heads up
-owned_resources:
+- description: a configmap we need to change regularly
-- resources:
+  resources:
-  - /path/to/a/resource
+  - /path/to/a/configmap.yml
   ...
   [change_type: ...] # not part of this design doc, just mentioned as a heads up
 ```

 ## Datafiles

-On the jsonschema side, `owned_datafiles.datafiles` is a list of `crossref` with a `$schemaRef` enum that will allow us to restrict the datafile types that can be referenced and will be enforced during bundle validation.
+On the jsonschema side, `self_service.datafiles` is a list of `crossref` with a `$schemaRef` enum that will allow us to restrict the datafile types that can be referenced and will be enforced during bundle validation.
 The result is a list of mixed typed datafile references.

 On the GraphQL side, mixed types within a list need to be implemented with `interfaces`.
 We will dynamically add an interface `DatafileObject_v1` to all datafile types at `qontract-server` runtime and introduce an `interfaceResolve.strategy = schema` which resolves resource references based on their `$schema`.